-Non-commercial loans made to the family for routine living expenses will be recognized as regular income.
+Non-commercial loans (i.e. loans from family or friends) made to the family for routine living expenses will be not recognized as regular income.
+Alameda County General Assistance benefits for non-custodial adults is a loan, and thus not considered income.

-6-I.G.
+6-I.H.
 ASSETS [24 CFR 5.609(b)(3) and 24 CFR 5.603(b)]